-1. When and where did you get the inspiration for Orville’s story?
+Where did you find the inspiration for your story?

-5. So true.
-I love this permission to play and use the imagination!
+Wonderful how you phrased that, being open to creativity, because that’s exactly how one needs to be.
 Creativity usually seems to inspire more creativity.
 Do you have another book project you’re working on that you could give us a hint about?

 I am one of those writers who tends to juggle a dozen or so projects at a time.
 I like the variety, and sometimes one project bleeds into another which can also lend itself to unexpected, but beautiful outcomes.
 One of my newer projects is a picture book about possibilities and probabilities.
 Again, my son may have something to do with that!
 I have also started a second middle-grade novel about a boy who has to navigate changing peer relationships and an absentee mother who reappears after his single-parent dad wins the lotto.
 Don’t ask me where that came from, because I have no clue.
 The idea just appeared one day and now I have to write the story.

 Of course, there have been other wonderful creatives that helped bring THE REAL FARMER IN THE DELL to life.
 My publisher, Callie Metler-Smith, at Clear Fork Publishing and Dr. Mira Resiberg, my editor and art director, were instrumental in bringing it all together.
 They found the incredibly talented illustration team, Chantelle and Burgen Thorne, to put the right pictures with my words.
 I couldn’t have done it without this exceptional group of people!

 Thank you so much for having me on the blog, Candice.
 It has been a pleasure!

 Enjoyed our interview, Sandra, and always your insightful critiques.
 Congrats again on your debut!

 THE REAL FARMER AND THE DELL officially releases March 19th but if you’re like me and can’t wait ‘til then, you can ask your favorite indie bookstore to pre-order it, or purchase it from Amazon or Barnes & Noble: